vadniks/ExchatgeDesktopClient/Readme.md

-# Exchatge - a secured message exchanger (client)
+# Exchatge - a secured message exchanger (desktop client)

-The purpose of this project is to easily exchange messages using an encrypted communication channel in the realtime.
+The purpose of this project is to easily exchange messages via binary protocol using an encrypted communication channel in the realtime.

 ## `TODO`
 * Add file exchanging mechanism